sini6a/ctrl-vitec-integration/README.md

 1. Download the zipped file from this repository.
 2. Upload the file directly to your WordPress website, similar to any other plugin installation.

 After installation, configure your credentials in the WordPress settings to establish a connection with your Vitec username/password.
-You can then implement the integration on any web page using the `[ctrl-vitec-integration]` shortcode.
+You can then implement the integration on any web page using the `[vitec-integration-shortcode]` shortcode.

 ## Changelog